 Throughout this course, you may be expected to complete assignments, essays, research projects, presentations, video/audio recordings, and practical learning sessions to meet the requirements of your course.
 This information will be included in your study pack detailing exactly what you need to do to accomplish your goals as a student.

-At the end of this course, successful learners will be awarded a certificate of achievement by NCFE IIQ.
+At the end of this course, successful learners will be awarded an NCFE customised qualification.
 The training courses have been designed specifically to meet the needs of learners who prefer to study from home.
 You can read more about NCFE here.

 The first unit introduces you to the role of an event planner, what they do and why clients might use them.
 You’ll recognise key categories events planners might get involved with.
 You’ll also learn the principles of data protection and emergency procedures within the industry.